google/cel-spec/doc/langdef.md

 CEL is a dynamically-typed language, meaning that the types of the values of the variables and expressions might not be known until runtime.
-However, CEL has an optional type-checking phase that takes annotation giving the types of all variables and tries to deduce the type of the expression and of all its sub-expressions.
+However, CEL has an optional type-checking phase that takes the types declared for all functions and variables and tries to deduce the type of the expression and of all its sub-expressions.
 This is not always possible, due to the dynamic expansion of certain messages like `Struct`, `Value`, and `Any` (see